Margaret Naumburg: Progressive Education and the Walden School

+Early Founder of Art Therapy in the United States

+Margaret Naumburg’s second major career—emerging after her departure from the Walden School in the mid-1920s—would come to define her enduring legacy as one of the founders of art therapy in the United States.
+Her shift toward therapeutic work began in the 1930s, following a period of personal transformation and spiritual exploration that included time in the Gurdjieff movement and collaboration with trance medium Eileen Garrett.
+While she had no formal clinical training at the time, Naumburg’s background in psychology, her immersion in psychoanalytic literature, and her experience as an educator positioned her to approach therapy from a symbolically and developmentally informed perspective.

-Margaret Naumburg is attributed as introducing art as a therapeutic modality in the 1940s.< Between 1941–47 Naumburg worked at NY State Psychiatric Institute with adults and children and later published a series of case studies where she used art for diagnosis and therapy in the institution.
-However she was not alone in this endeavor.
-She was unique in using it as a primary agent rather than an auxiliary tool.
-She called her approach Dynamically Oriented Art Therapy based primarily on Freudian theory.The dynamic oriented approach was her main contribution to the art therapy community.
-This approach promotes " the release of spontaneous imagery" from the client through the symbols drawn and free association of the artworks.
-Naumburg viewed Art Therapy as a distinctive form of psychotherapy.
+Drawing on psychoanalysis, progressive education, spiritual inquiry, and creative expression, Naumburg pioneered what she later termed dynamically oriented art therapy, a therapeutic method centered on the projection of unconscious material through spontaneous artmaking.
+This approach, her main contribution to the art therapy community, promotes " the release of spontaneous imagery" from the client through the symbols drawn and free association of the artworks.
+Naumburg believed that this release of imagery acted as a way to connect with the unconscious mind.
+Naumburg also viewed art therapy as a distinctive form of psychotherapy.
+While she recognized how art therapy was built off of Freud's ideas, she perceived it as adopting a more active modality, with immediate expression, compared to talk therapy.
 She was also sympathetic to Jungian notions of universal symbolism and Harry Stack Sullivan's ideas about interpersonal psychiatry.
 Building off the work of Freud and Jung, Naumburg explored the inner personal meaning of symbols.
-Naumburg insisted the only valid interpretation of anyone's art came from the creator.
-She was skeptical about simple or rigid approaches to symbolic meaning consistent with Freud's teaching about dream analysis.
+Specifically, she explored the roots of expression through "recurrent symbols" and "recurrent use of similar technics" (Naumburg, p.
+437).
+However, Naumburg insisted that the only valid interpretation of anyone's art came from the creator.
+She was skeptical of simple or rigid approaches to symbolic meaning, which was consistent with Freud's teaching about dream analysis.

-Naumburg wrote "when art teachings are routine it discourages efforts at spontaneous and creative expression forcing pupils" (Naumburg, 1973, p.
-137) to recreate what they already know is good.
+Naumburg wrote "when art teachings are routine it discourages efforts at spontaneous and creative expression forcing pupils to recreate what they already know is good."
+(Naumburg, 1973, p.
+137).